Cooperative Formation of Autonomous Vehicles in Mixed Traffic Flow: Beyond Platooning: Analysis Under Cooperative Formation

-\begin{remark} Note that one difference between the performance output $z_{2}(t)$ in~\eqref{Eq:Output_Optimal} and that in~\eqref{Eq:Output_ACC} is the existence of the penalty $\gamma_{u}$ for the control input $u(t)$, which serves to constrain the control energy in real-world implementations.
+\begin{remark} Note that one difference between the performance output $z_{2}(t)$ in~\eqref{Eq:Output_Optimal} and that in~\eqref{Eq:Output_ACC} is the existence of the penalty $\gamma_{u}$ for the control input $u(t)$, which constrains the control energy.
 Then, the dimension of the control input increases as the growth of $|S|$.
-We can also consider whether there exist certain conditions where $J_{2}(S)$ is submodular.
+We can also investigate whether there exist certain conditions where $J_{2}(S)$ is submodular.
 In particular, we consider the case where the penalty $\gamma_{u}$ is sufficiently small compared with $\gamma_{s}$, $\gamma_{v}$.
 We let $\gamma_{s}=0.01, \gamma_{v}=0.05, \gamma_{u}=1 \times 10^{-6}$.
 This case indicates that the control objective mainly aims to minimize the state error of each vehicle under the perturbation.
 Since the semidefinite program in~\eqref{Eq:LMIOptimalControl} can only be solved numerically, it is nontrivial to obtain the analytical expression of $J_{2}(S)$.
-Therefore, similarly to Section~\ref{Sec:Submodularity_ACC}, Algorithm \ref{Alg:Submodularity} is again utilized and the monotonicity of $\Delta_{J_{2}}(1 | S)$ is examined.
+Therefore, similarly to Section~\ref{Sec:Submodularity_ACC}, Algorithm \ref{Alg:Submodularity} is again utilized to examine the monotonicity of $\Delta_{J_{2}}(1 | S)$.
 In the case where $n=12$, $200$ random experiments were conducted for two different parameter setups.
 Five random results are shown in Fig.~\ref{Fig:Submodularity_Optimal}.
-We observe that $\{\Delta_{J_{2}}\left(1 | S_{i}\right)\}$ are always non-increasing sequences under each random case, indicating the function might be submodular under this condition. \end{remark}
+We observe that $\{\Delta_{J_{2}}\left(1 | S_{i}\right)\}$ are always non-increasing sequences under each random case, indicating the function might be submodular under this condition. \markend \end{remark}

-\subsection{Reformulation of Optimal Formation}
+\subsection{{Reformulation of Optimal Formation}}

 As shown in Section~\ref{Sec:OptimalController}, the cooperative controller derived from the optimization problem~\eqref{Eq:LMIOptimalControl} offers an optimal feedback gain $K_{S}$ that achieves the best performance in minimizing the influence of the perturbations under a given formation $S$.
-This bound reveals to which extent the AVs given by $S$ can improve the traffic flow, given by the optimal value of $\Vert \mathbf{G}_{2}(S)\Vert_{2}^{2}$ from~\eqref{Eq:LMIOptimalControl}.
-Therefore, we then reformulate the original optimal formation problem~\eqref{Eq:ProblemFormulation} to address Problem~\ref{Pr:Main}, given as follows
+This bound reveals to which extent the AVs given by $S$ can improve the traffic flow.
+We then reformulate the original optimal formation problem~\eqref{Eq:ProblemFormulation} to address Problem~\ref{Pr:Main}, given as

 In~\eqref{Eq:H2ProblemFormulation}, the inner optimization problem~\eqref{Eq:LMIOptimalControl} needs to be first solved to calculate the value of $J_{2}(S)$ for a given formation decision $S$.
 Since it is proved in \cite{zheng2020smoothing} that the mixed traffic system with one or more AVs is always stabilizable, there exist stabilizing feedback gains $K_{S}$ under which the $\mathcal{H}_{2}$ norm of $\mathbf{G}_{2}(S)$ is finite, when $|S| \geq 1$.
 This guarantees the existence of a finite value of $ \min _{K_{S}}\Vert \mathbf{G}_{2}(S)\Vert_{2}^{2} $.